Robert J. Schneider

 Lana thought that this might be a good time to discover Michael's age: "When were you born?"

 "April 1st 1969.
 A few months later my father was released from prison and my mother took me back East.
 My mother and sister grew up in the Greenpoint section of Brooklyn but when we returned to New York it was to an apartment in Woodside, Queens.
 I don't remember anything about that place.
 When I was about four years old my parents bought the house in Flushing.
-That's where I grew up and that's where parents lived until, well until two weeks ago."
+That's where I grew up and that's where my parents lived until, well until two weeks ago."

 The cab deposited them in front of a modest house not too far from the Number 7 elevated subway line.
 It was an old neighborhood but the detached houses were well kept.
 At one time the houses must have been identical but over the years the owners had re-modeled, repainted and otherwise changed their appearances.
 The neat little front lawns all had fences of different types.
 Each house had its own driveway leading to a small garage at the back of the property.
 Michael unlocked the front door and allowed Lana to enter first.

 "I hired a company to come in and clean up.
 Although I have emotional attachments to the house I don't want to move back.
-I'll sell it eventually but until I know for sure what really happened I'll . . . well, I just don't want to sell right now."
+I'll sell it eventually but until I know for sure what really happened I'll . . . well, I just don't want to change anything or sell right now."

 Lana walked around the living room, studying every object and piece of furniture.
 After a while she turned and faced Michael.